victorca25/traiNNer/README.md

 This features are configured in the training `.json` file.

 ### Load state via CPU
--Lower end graphics card with low VRAM may have difficulty resuming from a state.
+- Lower end graphics card with low VRAM may have difficulty resuming from a state.
 If you get a out of memory error when continuing a training session, then set `"load2CPU":true` so that it is loaded to the system RAM instead.

 ### Image transformation
 - Random flipping, 90 degree rotate and HR rotate are all independent from each other, and can be applied together.